supertree-toolkit/stk/doc/gui.rst

 The STK Graphical User Interface
 =================================

-The Graphical User Interface (GUI) is used to perform all of the STKs primary functionality.
+The Graphical User Interface (GUI) is used to perform all of the STK's primary functionality.
 It allows you to enter data, visualise data and process data all within a single interface.